BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline-configuration.md

 | ↳ `data_split_option_default` | `str` | Default data split when invalid option is provided. | "simple_split" |
 ---

-**Default Configurations for Feature Engineering**
+### Default Configurations for Feature Engineering

 | Parameter | Type | Description | Default Value |
 | --- | --- | --- | --- |
 | `default_lightweightmmm_num_lags` | `int`  | Default number of lags for *lightweightMMM*. | 7 |
 ---

-### Key Parameters in the `data_split.yml` File
+## Key Parameters in `data_split.yml`

-This sub-section outlines the key parameters in the `data_split.yml` configuration file which handles provides configurable parameters on how different splits involving *simple*, *sliding window* and *expanding window* are implemented.
+This subsection outlines the key parameters in the `data_split.yml` configuration file which handles provides configurable parameters on how different splits involving *simple*, *sliding window* and *expanding window* are implemented.
 It is broken down into sections, each detailing a specific type of data split.

-**Simple Split Configuration (under `simple_split` key)**
+### Simple Split (under `simple_split`)

 | Parameter | Type | Description | Default Value |
 | --- | --- | --- | --- |
 | `training_days` | `int` | Number of training days. | 588 |